 In the mixed characteristic setting, the theory of perfectoid algebras and spaces \cite{ScholzePerfectoidspaces} has led to spectacular advancements, including proofs of the direct summand conjecture and the existence of big Cohen-Macaulay algebras by Andr\'e \cite{AndreDirectsummandconjecture} (see also \cite{BhattDirectsummandandDerivedvariant}).
 Building on these techniques, the second and fourth authors developed a mixed characteristic analog of $F$-regularity called BCM-regularity in \cite{MaSchwedePerfectoidTestideal,MaSchwedeSingularitiesMixedCharBCM}, and, together with the fifth, sixth, and the seventh author, its adjoint {(plt)} variant (see \cite{MaSchwedeTuckerWaldronWitaszekAdjoint}).
 In particular, it was shown that klt surface singularities of mixed characteristic $(0,p>5)$ are BCM-regular {and that inversion of adjunction holds for three-dimensional plt singularities}; the positive characteristic {analogs} of these results were key initial ingredients for the aforementioned work of Hacon and Xu.

-What is missing is a mixed characteristic analog of the theory of global $F$-regularity\footnote{A strong version of being log Fano.}, which was introduced in positive characteristic in \cite{SmithGloballyFRegular} (see also \cite{SchwedeSmithLogFanoVsGloballyFRegular}).
-We establish such a theory, which we call \emph{$\bigplus$-regularity}, based upon the recent work of the first author, \cite{BhattAbsoluteIntegralClosure}, who showed that the absolute integral closure $R^+$ of an excellent domain $R$ is Cohen-Macaulay in mixed characteristic and deduced a variant of Kodaira vanishing up to finite covers.
-Like in positive characteristic one may also define $\bigplus$-regularity by the study of BCM-regularity of section rings (normalizations of cones); in fact, this point of view will be important in proofs of some of our results.
-It is reasonable to note that globally $\bigplus$-regular varieties (and pairs) could also be called \emph{global splinters}.
-We use this new terminology however since it very closely matches the terminology for global $F$-regularity.
+What is missing is a mixed characteristic analog of the theory of global $F$-regularity , a strengthening of the log Fano condition which was introduced in positive characteristic in \cite{SmithGloballyFRegular} (see also \cite{SchwedeSmithLogFanoVsGloballyFRegular}).
+We establish such a theory, which we call \emph{globally $\bigplus$-regularity}, based upon the recent work of the first author, \cite{BhattAbsoluteIntegralClosure}, who showed that the absolute integral closure $R^+$ of an excellent domain $R$ is Cohen-Macaulay in mixed characteristic and deduced a variant of Kodaira vanishing up to finite covers.
+Like in positive characteristic one may also define globally $\bigplus$-regularity by the study of BCM-regularity of section rings (normalizations of cones); in fact, this point of view will be important in proofs of some of our results.
+Note that, while globally $\bigplus$-regular varieties (and pairs) could also reasonably be called \emph{global splinters}, our syntax more closely matches existing terminology for global $F$-regularity.

 As our main application we develop the mixed characteristic Minimal Model Program for threefolds when the residual characteristics are zero or bigger than 5. \begin{theoremA*} Let $R$ be a finite-dimensional excellent domain with a dualizing complex and containing $\bZ$ whose closed points have residual characteristics zero or greater than $5$.
 Let $X$ be a klt integral scheme of dimension three which is projective and surjective over $\Spec(R)$.
-Then we can run a Minimal Model Program on $X$ over $\Spec R$ which terminates with a minimal model or a Mori fiber space. \end{theoremA*} In fact, our results are much stronger (see \autoref{ss:MMP-Intro} for more details).
-They extend earlier results on the mixed characteristic case including {H.~Tanaka's work on the MMP for excellent surfaces (\cite{tanaka_mmp_excellent_surfaces}) and the work of} Y.~Kawamata on the MMP for mixed characteristic semistable threefolds \cite{KawamataMixedThreefolds}.
-Other related work appears in \cite[Theorem 4.1]{LipmanRationalSingularities}, \cite{LichtenbaumCurvesOverDVRS} and \cite{ShafarevichLecturesOnMinimalModels}.
-We also point out that some variants of this theorem were obtained independently by Takamatsu and Yoshikawa in \cite{TakamatsuYoshikawaMMP} (see \autoref{remark:the-japanese-result} for additional discussion).
+Then we can run a Minimal Model Program on $X$ over $\Spec(R)$ which terminates with a minimal model or a Mori fiber space. \end{theoremA*}